IonutTabalae/MyFIleTransferProtocol/README.md

 ## How it Works

 For each new connected client, a child process is created from the main process by `fork()`.
 The client sends a command to the server (like `/login`, `/list files`), and the server checks the syntax, interprets it, executes it, and sends a response back to the client.
 Clients are identified by IP and port.
-The language used for this application is C.

 ## Installation